 Committed to understanding the well-being of children and families, the Center for Family and Demographic Research (CFDR) integrates demographic methods, data, and perspectives with other social scientifc approaches.
 The CFDR is dedicated to demographic training, research and service.

 Births to teenage mothers in the United States have hit record lows for eight successive years, but experts are quick to point out that U.S. teen birth rates are far above those in other high-income countries.Read More

 The more time mothers spent engaged in activities with their adolescent children (ages 12 to 18), the less teens were involved in delinquent behavior, such as skipping school, shoplifting, staying out at night without permission, and getting in trouble at school or with the law, according to a study in the most recent issue of…Read More

-This list includes articles appearing in PubMed as of April 4, 2019 with publisher dates between January 1, 2018 and March 31, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
-Recent Articles Appearing…
+This list includes articles appearing in PubMed as of July 8, 2019 with a PubMed entry date between January 1, 2018 and June 30, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+Recent…